 This gives customers the ability to control just in time deliveries and inventories on imported products.
 The advantage for companies looking to control Just in Time (JIT) deliveries on imported products is in inventory turns, cash flow, and warehouse space.

 In the same manner, we can also deliver containers to the port of Los Angeles when they are scheduled for loading.
-Getting freight to the port to be loaded at the assigned time is a critical issue for most companies.
+We understand that getting freight to the port to be loaded at the assigned time is a critical issue for all companies.

 Typical bulk loads that can be handled by containers or bulk trailers are grain, fertilizer, metals, ingredients, etc. Sometimes bulk loads or bulk freight are not able to be shipped in containers or bulk trailers and require heavy haul equipment to be used.